msi-ris/Tutorials/illumina_qc_cmd.md

 raw data used to generate the HTML report.
 Use FileZilla to copy the HTML file to your local machine to view it in a web browser.

+## Part 4: Cleaning Reads
+We will use `trimmomatic` to clean the low quality bases and adapter contamination from the reads.